SBA Loan Interest Rates: The Essential Guide

 What are the advantages of SBA Loans?

-In addition, the various loan packages mean that you can get funding for most business purposes.
+Additionally, the various loan packages allow you to secure funding for most business purposes.
 Essentially, you could find an SBA loan to meet almost any business need.

 What are the disadvantages of SBA Loans?

 The biggest drawback to the SBA loan program is that it’s challenging to qualify.
-This is exasperated by the lack of definitive qualifications from the SBA, leaving lenders to set very different criteria.
+This is exacerbated by the lack of definitive qualifications from the SBA, leaving lenders to set very different criteria.

-SBA loans often require collateral, except for loans less than $25,000.
+SBA loans typically require collateral, except for those under $25,000.
 Most SBA loans require a 10% down payment.

 In addition, you need to sign a personal guarantee.
 The SBA or lender might file a UCC lien against your business assets for larger borrowing amounts.

-The SBA also excludes businesses in certain industries.
+The SBA also excludes businesses in specific industries.
 Those include:

 • Real estate investment firms.